 Emily @ Recipes to Nourish says

 Thank you so much for offering these tips … and that lifestyle advice is priceless.
 While modern medicine is great in many circumstances, it is VERY much lacking in the arena of how to make us truly healthy and get to the root cause of health issues.
-I love that you said they pooh-pooh natural supplements, lol because that’s SO true!
 This is such a wonderful resource Megan, thank you so much for putting the time into this post and sharing it with us.
 This is going to help so many people.

 Megan Stevens says